 - Pace yourself: Don’t feel pressured to jump at the first figure that’s put in front of you.
 Your manager probably has a final figure in mind, and – like yours – it’s unlikely to be the first thing that’s offered.

 - Own the silence: “Don’t feel the need to fill the silence with chatter and white noise – ask your question and wait for the answer.
-Just let the silence fill the room,” advises Matt.
+Just let the silence fill the room,” advises Ricky.
 “It took me years to learn this one, and women often find it harder than men, but it’s a classic sales technique that’s often very powerful.”

 - Expand the pie: A negotiation isn’t about bulldozing a perceived opponent into giving you everything you want.
 It’s about giving to get – bargaining for what you both want.
-So if the final figure on the table isn’t quite aligned with what you had in mind, says Matt, you may be able to negotiate something else that works for you.
+So if the final figure on the table isn’t quite aligned with what you had in mind, says Ricky, you may be able to negotiate something else that works for you.
 “Is there something else you can get instead?” he says.
 “For example, extra annual leave, study days, training courses, flexible hours, mentoring, an extra percentage on your pension, CPD courses?”